-It is strongly recommended that the Handicap Committee perform a handicap review on a monthly basis, or otherwise as needed, on any members who have been identified due to certain scoring anomalies.
-This should be facilitated via use of a USGA Handicap Review tool that will automatically identify players with certain scoring anomalies and provide supporting data as well as recommended actions to the Handicap Committee such as recommended Handicap Index adjustments.
+It is recommended that the Handicap Committee perform a club-wide handicap review at least once every 365 days.
+This should be facilitated via use of the USGA Handicap Review Tool that will automatically identify players with certain scoring anomalies and provide recommended Handicap Index adjustments and supporting data, where appropriate.
 Handicap reviews can also be conducted for individual players at any time upon request.
 The purpose of the review is for the Handicap Committee to make certain the Handicap Index of the player is representative of their demonstrated ability.

 The Committee should pay particular attention to any scores on a player's scoring record that have been brought to the Handicap Committee's attention by other members or players.
 This can be accomplished via peer review or through reporting tools available in the handicap software.
-The Handicap Review process should consider the data provided by the USGA, its recommended Handicap Index adjustment, and any other evidence the Handicap Committee may have to support or dispute any recommended actions.
+The handicap review process should consider the data provided by the USGA, its recommended Handicap Index adjustment, and any other evidence the Handicap Committee may have to support or dispute any recommended actions.